 (This is a major update and revision of the Summer 2000

 version of this article.
-The latest version is always
+The preceding link is to the latest

 Methodology” (with William Andersen), in

 A. C. Varzi and L. Vieu